-- 1.1 This report seeks Cabinet approval to consult on the draft HRA budget proposals for 2019/20, with the outcome of this consultation exercise being fed back into the subsequent reports to Cabinet and Council to seek approval for the final budget. - 1.2 The formal consultation process with customers adheres to the same consultation timetable as the General Fund and will commence on 12 December 2018 and end on 11 January 2019 in readiness for Cabinet and Full Council approval of final proposals on 5 and 24 February 2019 respectively. - 1.3 Draft proposals for consultation have been prepared in the context of the continuation of four years of 1% per annum rent reductions from 2016/17 in accordance with the Work and Welfare Reform Act 2016.
+- 1.1 The Housing Revenue Account (HRA) budget for 2019/20 is set out in Appendix A. The Cabinet approved the draft budget for consultation on 11 December 2018.
+The consultation has been completed with details of the outcome in section 7 of this report.
+This included review by the Policy Development Group and the minute can be found in Appendix E. It resulted in no change to the 2019/20 budget.
+We have updated the 2018/19 position with the latest available figures in this report. - 1.2 The budget has been prepared in the context of the continuation of four years of 1% per annum rent reductions from 2016/17 in accordance with the Work and Welfare Reform Act 2016.
 The impact of that rent reduction was fully incorporated into the HRA Budgets from 2016/17 onwards and the long term business plan.
-The Government has announced that from 2020 rent increases can be applied (limited to 1% above CPI), which provides more certainty for medium term financial planning.
+The Government has announced that from 2020/21 rent increases can be applied (limited to 1% above CPI), which provides more certainty for medium term financial planning.
 However, ongoing inflationary pressures, coupled with the 1% rent reduction for 2019/20, will certainly present financial challenges to the Housing service in the short term.